Wheelchair accessible van: Entry configurations

 There are two types of entry configurations: side-entry and rear-entry.
 The entry location impacts wheelchair seating positions, parking options, the ability to accommodate other passengers, and storage availability.

 Side entry

-Advantages of a side-entry configuration include: ability to drive from a wheelchair or sit in the front passenger position in a wheelchair or driver position; enter and exit curbside away from traffic; and more storage space.
+Advantages of a side-entry configuration include the ability to drive from a wheelchair or sit in the front passenger position in a wheelchair or driver position, the ability to enter and exit curbside away from traffic, and more storage space.
 Disadvantages of this style are that it requires an accessible parking space or extra room for ramp deployment and that some driveways are not wide enough to accommodate the vehicle.
 About 65% of personal use wheelchair-accessible vehicles employ a side-entry configuration.
-Side entry vehicles can accommodate 5 passengers at most and typically are typically limited by total maximum load because of the extra weight of the conversion and often cannot seat more than 2-3 passengers based on total weight.
+Side entry vehicles can accommodate 5 passengers at most and are typically limited by total maximum load because of the extra weight of the conversion and often cannot seat more than 2-3 passengers based on total weight.